-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

-Governmental Activities - Property taxes and revenues are expected to remain steady as compared to the current year.
-Budgeted expenditures in the General Fund are expected to increase significantly primarily due to the Town's obligation relating to the above noted PARTF grant in the development of a city park expected to be completed the fiscal year ending June 30, 2020.
+Governmental Activities - Property taxes and revenues, with the exception of PARTF Grant Funds, are expected to remain steady as compared to the current year.
+No further PARTF funds are anticipated for the current project in progress.
+Budgeted expenditures in the General Fund are expected to decrease significantly primarily due to the Town's obligation relating to the above noted PARTF project in the development of a city park being significantly lower as the project reaches completion during the fiscal year ending June 30, 2021.